 Now that I traveled, I am almost the reverse.

 He ends up saying that “beauty is in the eyes of the beholder” which, again, is also a major generalization for a scientist.

 Sexual selection must not necessarily produce two changes at once

 The author says that sexual selection must produce two traits simultaneously: the change in taste and the change itself.

 Yet, the changes do not need to be simultaneous.
 Anything eye-catchy can be an advantage, and that develops with the sense itself.

-Like any book which help shedding more light on the human behavior and psychology, I loved “The Third Chimpanzee”.
+Like any book which help to shed more light on human behavior and psychology, I loved “The Third Chimpanzee”.

 Yet, I couldn’t help at times but think that Diamond might not have enough deep expertise in evolutionary psychology to write a book about it.